YechengChu/ACDemo/guide.md

 - [Have Fun](#have_fun)

 ## Overview
-This app is a simulate to demonstrate how capability based access control works.
+This app is a simulator to demonstrate how capability based access control works.

 ### Main Page More
 In the top right of the main page, you can click "__...__" to view more options, here are some of the options you might want to know: